Technical-Debt-Large-Scale/my_validation/my_hypothesis_tests.md

 ![lines_changes_in_commits_issues with SATD](https://github.com/Technical-Debt-Large-Scale/my_validation/blob/main/imagens/lines_changes_in_commits_issues_satd.png)

-## RQ5) Do commits with SATD and issues with architectural impact affect a substantial modified files changes?
+## RQ5) Do commits with critical classes and SATD and issues with architectural impact affect a substantial modified files changes?

 ### T5:HE - Commits with SATD and issues with architectural affect a substantial modified files changes